microsoftgraph/msgraph-training-aspnetmvcapp/README.md

-# Microsoft Graph Training Module - Build MVC apps with Microsoft Graph
+# Microsoft Graph Training Module - Build MVC apps with the Microsoft Graph .NET SDK

 This module will introduce you to working with the Microsoft Graph .NET SDK in creating an ASP.NET MVC web application to access data in Office 365.

-## Lab - Build ASP.NET MVC Web Application that leverages the Microsoft Graph .NET SDK
+## Lab - Build MVC apps with the Microsoft Graph .NET SDK

 In this lab you will create an ASP.NET MVC application, configured with Azure Active Directory (Azure AD) for authentication & authorization, that accesses data in Office 365 using the Microsoft Graph .NET SDK.